validitylabs/ico-hello-world/README.md

 ```
 __The development console will automatically start it's own TestRPC server for you!__

-__Because the test consumes a lot of ETH, please restart the development console between each test!__
+__Because the tests may consumes a lot of ETH, please restart the development console between each test!__

 ## Run the coverage test
 To run the coverage tests, go into the projects root directory and run the coverage test like that.